adidimant/FullStack-INT-Dec-23/02-Javascript/!javascript-unit-project!/instructions.md

 (to test it - open a new tab with your application - in one chrome tab you should create a user, and in the second chrome tab watch the users-view table being updated after up to 30s with the new user).

 You are invited to expand your project more as you wish.

+[Bonus points] - implement "Undo" button with a moving bar for a user deletion (after confirming the deletion, the user is deleted but there's a moving bar for 6 seconds with "Undo" text, when the user press the "Undo" button - the user is coming back and not being deleted)